Uniting Auroral Researchers, Astronauts,

 A selection of participants from each category of collaborators will receive mission patches that have journeyed to space with Jannicke during her 3-5 day mission in low-Earth polar orbit!

-Additionally, one fortunate citizen scientist who captures and submits an image of fragments, streaks, STEVE, or continuum emission to Skywarden will win a bigger prize - stay tuned for updates!
+Additionally, one fortunate citizen scientist who captures and submits an image of fragments, streaks, STEVE, or continuum emission to Skywarden will win a signed copy of our Aurora Field Guide!

 Don’t miss your chance to be part of this extraordinary experience and earn these incredible prizes!